danmacklin/erlang_cep/README.md

 			    io:format("Stress test fired ~p ~n", [Results]),
 			    get_response()
     	end.

+##Searching

+You can search within a window by calling feed_api:search_window(FeedName, WindowName, SearchParameter).

+Where :-

+1. FeedName is the name of the feed;
+2. WindowName is the name of the window;
+3. SearchName is the search parameters in the format of a list.
+Where the length of the list has to be the same size as the list returned from your row function.

+For example :-

+['_', '_', '_'] - List all of the results in the window.

+["GOOG", '_', '_'] - List all of the results where the first value returned from the row function is "GOOG".

+["GOOG", 1.01, 12] - Lists all of the results where the stock is GOOG, the price is 1.01 and the volume is 12.

 ##Some more examples

 Please look in stress_test.erl (run_match_test() and run_every_test()) for more examples.